Einsteinium: Chemical

 Like all actinides, einsteinium is rather reactive.
 Its trivalent oxidation state is most stable in solids and aqueous solution where it induces a pale pink color.
 The existence of divalent einsteinium is firmly established, especially in the solid phase; such +2 state is not observed in many other actinides, including protactinium, uranium, neptunium, plutonium, curium and berkelium.
 Einsteinium(II) compounds can be obtained, for example, by reducing einsteinium(III) with samarium(II) chloride.
-The oxidation state +4 was postulated from vapor studies and is as yet uncertain.